-Mike Vetter had an entertaining and playful attitude that is sure to make anyone stick around and see what crazy antic he might do…or what crazy antic he might talk us into doing!
+Mike Vetter had an entertaining and playful attitude that is sure to make anyone stick around and see what crazy antics he might do…or what crazy antics he might talk us into doing!
 Because there is no age limit to rocking out, the pit had an elder OG punker sporting an awesome and legit/vintage Goosebumps tank top.
 Extra points for him!
 It’s so nice to see other people like the cheesy goodness of Goosebumps!
 It’s still our show of choice after a concert…you wouldn’t get it! #90skids.

 This OG punker joined the fresh crop of DPI fans and it was awesome, but the catalyst who kept the pit alive and well was one of DPI’s #1 fan/unofficial hypeman.
 Another young fan who has seen the band grow from the beginning was invited onstage to join them for a song and man did he know those lyrics!

 When Vetter wasn’t briefly joking with the crowd, he was releasing all that erratic energy he had in the songs.
 D.P.I are the cool skaters/wild child you cut class with just to head over to the skate park even if you didn’t know how to skate and had a few beers with.
 They convey that “Fuck it, I’m down” SoCal attitude and energy so damn well into each song.
-Needless to say the pit was stirring throughout the whole set.
+Needless to say, the pit was stirring throughout the whole set.

 Vetter ended their set with “Alcohol” and let loose a hilarious ramble where he mentioned “I think, I think, we should, we should make a new album…” and our personal favorite “Let’s have some drugs, let’s get some hugs, throw me in the trunk, I don’t care, let’s have some fun.”
 YES.
-As Drunkin Punkin Idiots left the stage, Vetter passed on the mic to their #1 fan/unofficial hypeman to pump up the crowd.
+As Drunkin Punkin Idiots left the stage, Vetter passed the mic to their #1 fan/unofficial hypeman to pump up the crowd.
 Become their next #1 fan and check out their bandcamp!

 After taking a swig and living it up with D.P.I, the hardcore beaus of the ball know as The MandoShanks ascended on the stage where friends, families, and fans alike all gathered around the metaphorical campfire.
-The trio from Escondido were eager to share their new tracks from their latest album Cavity Search with the world and we were ready to receive!
+The trio from Escondido was eager to share their new tracks from their latest album Cavity Search with the world and we were ready to receive!

 The MandoShanks motivated our pathetic team and made us reevaluate our mild rockstar lives with the bitchin’ song “Generation.”
 Though we will not confirm nor deny whether we were born to be mild, we’d bump this song at any phase of our lives.
-The MandoShanks unloaded the short political anthem “Caterpillar” and professed their lurrve for da POHLEES in “F.T.P” which will have you dancing while flipping off the world because who could resist that whammy bar and beat man!
+The MandoShanks unloaded the short political anthem “Caterpillar” and professed their lurrve for da POHLEES in “F.T.P” which will have you dancing while flipping off the world because who could resist that whammy bar and beat, man!